 Elements to create a happy red 1940s kitchen:

 - Fabric: Look for a drapery fabric that includes all the main colors in your kitchen.
-I prefer vintage — yes, it can be found in sufficient yardage if you are patient and tenacious — like these 3 yards available on ebay.
+I prefer vintage — yes, it can be found in sufficient yardage if you are patient and tenacious.

-- Sink: Elkay Lustertone 54″ stainless steel kitchen sink (affiliate link)
+- Sink: Elkay Lustertone 54″ stainless steel kitchen sink.

 - Countertop: Mother of pearl (aka crackle ice laminate) from Heffron’s.
 We;ve had numerous readers find less expensive (not special order) red proxies — research our Kitchen Help/Countertops category to see those stories.